mveteanu/vmasoft/js_kids/tutorials/_coordinates/doc/04_coordinates_1.md

 # Coordinates

-When we draw a shape or character in CodeBeanz we need to specify where we want to draw it.
+When we draw a shape or character in CodeGuppy we need to specify where we want to draw it.
 Do we want to appear in the middle of the screen or a little bit to the left or right?

 We specify this position by “coordinates”.